PolicyBrief

 IN COMMITTEE

-The Federal Employee Performance and Accountability Act of 2025 establishes a 5-year pilot program to implement performance-based pay and accountability measures for federal employees, linking salary adjustments and incentives to pre-defined performance metrics.
-It mandates annual reporting and assessment to determine the program's impact on productivity, budget, and employee satisfaction, all within existing agency budgets.
+The Federal Employee Performance and Accountability Act of 2025 establishes a five-year pilot program to implement a performance-based pay structure for select federal employees, featuring tiered salary adjustments based on standardized productivity metrics.

 Claudia Tenney